 |4||Kalamazoo, MI||Western Michigan||$9,172|

-The next factor was safety.
-Within this group we looked at data showing how each town and state stacked up against factors such as the prevalence of impaired driving, thefts, fatalities, and poor road conditions due to inclement weather.
-Generally, northern and mid-western schools scored worse due to the higher weight we assigned to the poor weather metric.
-On the other hand, sunny south western schools performed better.
-Schools from Utah however, got a boost in our rankings due to a smaller number of teen fatalities and drunk drivers.
+The next factor we looked at was safety.
+Within this group, we looked at data showing how each town and state stacked up against factors such as the prevalence of impaired driving, thefts, fatalities and poor road conditions due to inclement weather.
+Generally, northern and midwestern schools scored worse due to the higher weight we assigned to the poor weather metric.
+On the other hand, sunny southwestern schools performed better.
+Schools from Utah, however, got a boost in our rankings due to a smaller number of teen fatalities and drunk drivers.